carroll-tech/data-project-example/infrastructure/networking/setup.md

 ## Registering Your Domain with Google Search Console

-Registering your domain with Google Search Console is important for ensuring your applications are properly indexed by search engines.
-This section provides instructions for registering your domain when using Squarespace for DNS management.
+When using Cloud DNS, registering with Google Search Console is simpler:

 ### Prerequisites

 - A Google account
-- Your domain (data-project-example.net) properly configured in Squarespace
+- Your domain properly configured in Cloud DNS
-- Admin access to your Squarespace account
+- DNS verification completed (nameservers updated at registrar)

 ### Step 1: Access Google Search Console